seronet-project/SeRoNet-examples/SeRoNet-Tooling-ROS-Mixed-Port/ROS-MixedPort-Examples/ROSClientCall_examples/Readme.md

 ```
 source /opt/ros/*DISTRO*/setup.bash
-cd *YourWSPath*/GetStringROSRos
+cd *YourWSPath*/GetStringROS
 cd smartsoft
 mkdir build
 cd build
 cmake ..
 make
 ```
-The previous commands have to create a SeRoNet executable file for the GetStringROSRos under the folder *$SMART_ROOT_ACE/bin*, which execution will subscribe to the ROS service call */SetBool* and relay the command got to the SeRoNet *StringServiceQuery* component.
+The previous commands have to create a SeRoNet executable file for the *GetStringROS* under the folder *$SMART_ROOT_ACE/bin*, which execution will get the ROS service */SetBool* call request and relay the command got to the SeRoNet *StringServiceQuery* component.

 As usual, open a new terminal window and start the ROS master: